Politics of the Democratic Republic of the Congo: Executive branch

 Since the July 2006 elections, the country is led by a semi-presidential, strongly-decentralized state.
 The executive at the central level, is divided between the President, and a Prime Minister appointed by him/her from the party having the majority of seats in Parlement.
 Should there be no clear majority, the President can appoint a "government former" that will then have the task to win the confidence of the National Assembly.
 The President appoints the government members (ministers) at the proposal of the Prime Minister.
-In coordination, the President and the government have the charge of the executive.
-The Prime minister and the government are responsible to the lower-house of Parliament, the National Assembly.
+In coordination, the President and the government are in charge of the executive, but the Prime minister and the government are responsible to the lower-house of Parliament, the National Assembly.

 At the province level, the Provincial legislature (Provincial Assembly) elects a governor, and the governor, with his government of up to 10 ministers, is in charge of the provincial executive.
 Some domains of government power are of the exclusive provision of the Province, and some are held concurrently with the Central government.
-This is not a Federal state however, simply a decentralized one, as the majority of the domains of power are still vested in the Central government.
+This is not a Federal state; however, it is simply a decentralized one, as the majority of the domains of power are still vested in the Central government.
 The governor is responsible to the Provincial Assembly.